Left Continue shopping

 • Otipax – with phenazone and lidocaine; relieves pain in early-stage otitis with intact eardrum

-• Otyrelax – reduces pain and inflammation in mild cases
+• Otyrelax – reduces pain and irritation in mild cases

-• Otlorin – contains both analgesics and antiseptics; suitable for external ear infections
+• Otlorin – contains both supportive and cleansing; suitable for external ear irritation

 Use only if the eardrum is intact.
 Suspected rupture is a contraindication.